dwiegreffe/mdsrv-web/faq.md

 </div></p></details>

 <details>
-    <summary>I only want a specific part of my structure to be visible, how do I achieve this?</summary>
+    <summary>I selected an amino acid in the <i>Sequence View</i> at the top to zoom into my trajectory, but I get an overlay of another structure.
+Why is this happening?</summary>
 <p><div markdown="1">
+This can happen if you have not selected the correct structure for the _Sequence View_.
+Select the drop-down menu on the right side of the _Sequence of_ dialog in the _Sequence View_ to change which structure or trajectory is displayed in it.
+Check that the correct sequence is displayed by hovering the over the residues and check that they are highlighted appropriately in the visible trajectory.
+If so, you have selected the correct trajectory for the _Sequence View_.
+Now, if you select the amino acid in the _Sequence View_ again, you should not get an overlay.
 </div></p></details>

 <details>
-    <summary>I selected an amino acid in the seuquence view at the top to zoom into my trajectory, but I get an overlay of another structure.
-Why is this happening?</summary>
+    <summary>I only want a specific part of my structure to be visible, how do I achieve this?</summary>
 <p><div markdown="1">

 </div></p></details>